wodsuz/shopping-list/README.md

 # Coding Example Frontend JS

+Coding task solution for Frontend Dev position in Wirecube

 ## Your task

 Create a simple client side shopping list for mobile devices, with these requirements: